 You can also get this griddle cleaning kit.
 Here is a list of must-have 12 Best Griddle Accessories

-Put on a pair of sturdy heat-resistant gloves that protect against heat as well as your hands.
-Turn on the griddle to high heat.
-Leave it for 20 minutes.
-This will loosen up the Blackstone rust, so you can remove it more easily.
+Put on a pair of sturdy heat-resistant gloves for protection.
+Turn on the griddle to high heat and let it sit for 20 minutes.
+This softens the rust for easier removal.
 You can then turn off the griddle & allow it to cool.
-The rust will not instantly harden, but cleaning Blackstone griddle sooner is still advised.
+The rust will not instantly harden, but It’s best to clean the rust while it’s still soft.

 To remove rust from your griddle surface, you will need to use a metal scraper.
 While the rust is still soft and has not dried out, scrape the flat top surface of the griddle with a metal scraper.